amunategui/amunategui.github.io/_posts/2016-08-31-markov-chains.md

 <p style="text-align:center">
 <img src="../img/posts/markov-chains/transition-matrix.png" alt="1st order matrix" style='padding:1px; border:1px solid #021a40; width: 50%; height: 50%'>
 </p>
-<br><br> In our case, we will analyze each event in a sequence and
-catalog the market behavior.
-We then tally all the moves

-we will have two probability matrices of volume action, one for up moves and another for down moves.
-We then match each move
+<br><br>
+In our case, we will analyze each event pair in a sequence and catalog the market behavior.
+We then tally all the matching moves and create two data sets for volume action, one for up moves and another for down moves.
+New stock market events are then broken down into sequential pairs and tallied for both positive and negative outcomes - biggest moves win (there is a little more to this in the code, but that's it in a nutshell).

 <BR>
 <H2>